 I have twenty years’ experience of helping people recover from addiction and I have been in practice as a therapist for more than ten years.
-I have a special interest in helping people recover from trauma, anxiety and relationship problems.
-I have a particular interest in counselling men – addressing the barriers to counselling that men frequently experience.
+I have a additional training in helping people recover from trauma and anxiety, and overcome relationship problems.
+I am experienced in somatic psychotherapy and I have a particular interest in counselling for men – addressing the barriers to counselling that men frequently experience.

 I am normally available to take telephone enquiries Monday-Friday, 9am-5pm.
 If you reach the answerphone during those times, I will endeavour to return your call as soon as I can.
 Please click here to see the counselling time slots that may be currently available in Southampton.